jonathanmcdermid/Hopper-Chess-Engine/README.md

 quiescent search
 dynamic alpha beta windows
 ```
-UCI compatibility and time management are at the top of the to do list.
+Better UCI compatibility, time management, FEN string saving, and a rare castling exception (king moves across attacked square) are at the top of the to do list.